 From the game Keltis, where players are racing to move their pieces along several stone paths.
 The further along the paths they can move their pieces, the higher their score.
 When five playing pieces have reached the end of the paths, the game ends and the person with the highest score wins.

 135. Who last fed a duck?

 Duck, Duck, Bruce’s starting player is the person who last fed a duck.
-In this simple game, the deck contains cards with points values on them but also contains cards which bad things to happen to the player.
+In this simple game, the deck contains cards with points values on them but also contains cards that make bad things happen to the player.
 For example, lose their hand or miss their turn.
 Players can stop revealing cards at any tie to bank their points before something bad happens.
 The first to 77 points wins.

 136. Who most recently visited a farm?

-An apt starting player rule for Farmageddon a game where players manage their hand to grow crops for the farmer’s markets.
+An apt starting player rule for Farmageddon, a game where players manage their hand to grow crops for the farmer’s markets.
 However, mixed in with regular crops are FrakenCrops and other items.

 137. Who has spent the least time on planet Terra in the Sol system?

 No astronauts in your group?
 Then you may need to find another way to decide who goes first in Eclipse!
 In Eclipse, each player leads a civilization in space which they advance by taking the right strategy for their species.
 Researching technologies, building spaceships, and exploring are all ways toward winning.